 In June 2014, Mark worked on a project in Haiti with the legendary Nigerian drummer Tony Allen, along with Sanba Zao and other top Haitian percussionists, bassist Jean-Philippe Dary, and electronic musician Olaf Hund.
 The collaboration culminated in a concert on the Champ de Mars, the main square of Port-au-Prince, which was broadcast live on national television, and the recordings of the project may form the basis of an album.
-During the week of rehearsals, Tony, Jean-Philippe and Olaf backed up Mark for a solo concert, and the spontaneous chemistry that happened during this gig inspired the 4 musicians to plan a recording session together as soon as geography and calendars permit.
+During the week of rehearsals, Tony, Jean-Philippe and Olaf backed up Mark for a solo concert, and the spontaneous chemistry that happened during this gig inspired the 4 musicians to get together for a recording session in Paris in November 2014, where they recorded 4 of Mark's songs.
+In June 2015 Tony and Jean-Philippe are coming to Bamako, where Mark will join them for two concerts with some of the finest musicians in Mali, including Toumani, Sidiki and Madou Diabate, Bafousseni Kouyate, Cheick Tidiane Seck and many others.

-In May 2014, Mark recorded a new album in San Francisco with his friends and long-time musical colleagues Rusty Miller and James Finch Jr. The album, produced by James Finch Jr, contains 12 songs of Mark's, mostly new compositions, and will be released in 2015.
+In May 2014, Mark recorded a new album in San Francisco with his friends and long-time musical colleagues Rusty Miller and James Finch Jr. under the band namme Rummage.
+The album, "Somewhere Else", produced by James Finch Jr, contains 12 songs of Mark's, mostly new compositions, and will be released in 2015.

 Mark has completed an album with the Haitian poet, dramatist, painter and actor Frankétienne, entitled "Chaophonies".
 Mark composed music for a selection of texts by Frankétienne, and the pair did a very successful performance of the work as part of the cultural programme of the contemporary art exhibition "Haïti Royaume de ce Monde" in Jacmel, Haiti on March 23rd, 2013.
 The reaction encouraged them to record an album of the project, which was released in spring 2014 by Cannery Row Records and Jezus Factory Records.
 Mark and Frankétienne will be performing "Chaophonies" as a duo at the Maison de la Poésie in Paris on March 15th 2014, and at the Alliance française in Glasgow on March 21st.